Animism & Earth Reconnection

 Course Overview

 This twelve-week course is a structured inquiry into reverence, relationship, and responsibility in a world full of “people”—not all of them human, and not all of them visible in this dimension.
-Through a blend of Earth-honoring spiritual teachings, cultural critique, guided practice, and highlights from natural sciences you’ll relate with stones as allies to help remember purpose, explore gratitude for and with the other-than-human kin you prefer to eat, and develop a personal connection with a body of water near to where you live.
+Through a blend of Earth-honoring spiritual teachings, cultural critique, guided practice, and highlights from natural sciences you’ll relate with stones as allies to help remember purpose, explore gratitude for and with the other-than-human kin you eat, and develop a personal connection with a body of water near to you.

 We’ll reflect on the responsibilities that come with living in ecosystems of reciprocity—beyond the language and limitations of environmental activism as saviorism or misanthropy.
 We’ll spend time wondering what it might take to undo the rigid split between human life, wilderness, and cultural expression.